They are part of the family

 Please give your dog an MOT before bringing it on holiday.
 Pre holiday worming, shampoo and flea prevention just before you come help us to keep everything perfect for the next pet and the garden clean and healthy .

 Pet equipment such as bowls, leads and muddy paws towels are available free of charge which you are welcome to borrow- although your dog will probably prefer you to bring his own!
 Please bring his own bed- a spacious cage containing his bed is also a great idea and he can first get used to it at home.

 Please be sure to consider your pets if you are coming to a wedding for example, and dont let them feel miserable and abandoned by being left alone for hours.
 Take them where you are going and return often to the car.

-Sorry but incontinent dogs (or cats) cannot be accepted .
+Sorry but incontinent dogs (or cats) young or old cannot be accepted .
 All must be reliably housetrained.
-For this reason no young puppies please.

 Yes, additional charges are payable for pets ( usually £15 for a short break and £25 for a week for a cat or dog.
 For Horses please ask for a quote. ) There is usually no charge for a small caged pet provided that it is booked with us and that it stays in its cage.
 See more below